GRASP: Geospatial pixel Reasoning viA Structured Policy learning: Experiments

 \subsection{Comparisons on In-domain Datasets}

-As illustrated in Fig.~\ref{fig:qualitative comparison.}, the top three rows provide a qualitative comparison between our model and seven state-of-the-art (SOTA) baselines on in-domain datasets.
-Most models are able to localize the relevant regions; however, our model produces the most fine-grained segmentation boundaries, which can be attributed to the strong segmentation capability of SAM2.
-Tab.~\ref{tab:in-domain compare} presents the corresponding quantitative comparison, where our model achieves overall SOTA performance on the in-domain test set.
-In particular, benefiting from the use of Bbox Distance Reward and Points Accuracy Reward during training, our model ranks first on both gIoU and cIoU, which explicitly account for the degree of prediction deviation.
+As illustrated in Fig.~\ref{fig:qualitative comparison.}, the top four rows provide a qualitative comparison between our model and seven SOTA baselines on in-domain datasets.
+Most models are able to localize the relevant regions; however, our model produces the most fine-grained segmentation boundaries.
+This improvement arises from our precise bounding box and point predictions, which provide high-confidence prompts for SAM2 and thus lead to more accurate segmentation results.
+Tab.~\ref{tab:in-domain compare} presents the quantitative comparison, where our method achieves overall SOTA performance.
+In particular, it attains the best scores on both gIoU and cIoU, metrics that explicitly capture spatial deviation and boundary alignment between predictions and GT.
+These gains indicate that our framework yields more precise localization and geometrically consistent segmentations, underscoring the effectiveness of \textit{BoP-Rewards} in guiding fine-grained spatial reasoning.
+We note that RMSIN achieves the highest mIoU score.
+This outcome can be attributed to the composition of the in-domain benchmark, which includes a large proportion of referring image segmentation tasks.
+RMSIN is specifically designed for this setting, incorporating multi-scale feature interaction and orientation-robust convolution modules that allow it to better fit dense segmentation masks.
+Nevertheless, the superior gIoU and cIoU of our method highlight its stronger capability in reducing prediction deviations, thereby delivering more robust and reliable segmentation outcomes.